rusic/documentation/templating/quality.md

 * Check if all images are editable
 * Check if all text is editable
-* Check that logo area works with portrait and landscape graphics
+* Check that the logo area works with portrait and landscape graphics
-* Check that design doesn't break when hiding a 'baked in' widget
+* Check that the design doesn't break when hiding a 'baked in' widget

 ## Widget Checklist

 * General form design
-* Sign-up form design
+* Sign Up Form design
 * General button design
 * PayPal button design (with icon)
-* Dropbox button design (with icon)
+* Dropbox Button design (with icon)
-* Social button designs (with icons)
+* Social Button designs (with icons)
-* Tweet button design (with icon)
+* Tweet Button design (with icon)
-* Twitter feed design
+* Twitter Feed design
-* Column widget structure and styling
+* Column Widget structure and styling
 * Alignment options work correctly
 * Gallery grid
 * Slideshow buttons and captions
-* YouTube embed (just make sure its visible, no design work required)
+* YouTube Embed (just make sure its visible, no design work required)
-* Feature section design and styling
+* Feature Section design and styling
 * Test Profile Widget areas with all variations
 * Address
 * Email
 * Headline
 * Strapline
-* Company description
+* Company Description
 * Phone
 * Business
 * Copyright